rewdy/md-formatter/README.md

 ## Why/Approach

 Many now use modern tools for linting and formatting node code (biome, oxlint, etc), but these do not support formatting markdown.
 This tools is meant to provide a rust-based formatter for markdown only.
 The approach it takes is to parse the markdown with Rust's `pulldown-cmark`, then pump it back out with opinionated formatting.
-It explicitly ignore code blocks (for now), it does not mess with resizing tables, and otherwise is pretty rudimentary.
+For simplicity, it explicitly ignores code blocks (for now), tables are handled minimally, and otherwise is pretty rudimentary.

 ## Quick Start